 My last day of Whole30 was Saturday, and yesterday I did a little splurging to celebrate.
 I had one Girl Scout cookie, and my stomach hurt almost immediately.
 Then I went to dinner with some friends later that night.
 I did order a salad that didn’t have any cheese, but I had some queso, quite a few chips/salsa, and a few bites of soapapillas.
 Later that evening I definitely paid for it… my stomach hurt quite a bit.
 I immediately felt guilty like I had “undone” all of what I did.
 No, one mistake isn’t going to undo my healthy eating, but it definitely was an eye opener for me.

-I’m glad now that I can really feel the way foods affect my body.
+I’m glad now that I can really feel the way foods affect my body, another Whole 30 results.
 It’s quite eye-opening.
 So this brings me to my next point.

 What am I doing from here?